mozgr/imapsync-web/README.md

 ## Simple web ui for imapsync(Linux) ##

+With this web application, you can migrate your emails from multiple accounts to new accounts simultaneously.

+Installation
 1. You have to install imapsync to your linux server first.
 2. Change xxx.xxx.xxx to your server ip address in index.html
 3. Put template/index.html, .env, imapsync-web to same directory and run imapsync-web.